azadehafzar/OpenMoji-Jekyll-Plugin/README.md

 ### Notes

-Emoji files names should be unicode strings, for example name of this emoji 😄 image file must be: 1f604
+Emoji files names should be lowercase unicode strings, for example name of this emoji 😄 image file must be: 1f604

 ## Contribution